mmeesit/SvgMap/README.md

 all be in one place in JS, where it's easily duplicated and changed.

 This is a MVP, not the perfect product.

+The data cards are all static html elements for presentation purposes only.